zranger1/pyblaze/README.md

 I've gone to a some length to put an easy-to-program synchronous interface over what is essentially an asynchronous communication system.
 At this point, it's good, but not perfect.
 It may behave oddly if you are controlling the same Pixelblaze from multiple computers or multiple programs.
-Report this sort of thing if you see it -- it may not be fixable, but at least I can take a look.
+Report bugs of this sort if you see them -- it may not be fixable, but at least I can take a look.

+Detection and Firestorm-style time synchronization are not yet implemented, but are coming soon.

 ## Installation
-Pyblaze consists of a single file -- pyblaze.py from this repository.
+Pyblaze consists of a single file -- [pyblaze.py](https://github.com/zranger1/pyblaze/blob/main/pyblaze/pyblaze.py) from this repository.
 Drop it into your project directory and import it into your project.
 That's all.
-An example -- example.py -- of setup and API usage is also provided.
+An example -- [example.py](https://github.com/zranger1/pyblaze/blob/main/pyblaze/example.py) -- of setup and
+API usage is also provided.

 ## API Documentation